Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 “I think his (Rubio’s) visit here is a testament to the durability, the strength of the Israeli-American alliance.
 It’s as strong and as durable as the stones of the Western Wall we just touched," Netanyahu said.

-The Doha attack, which killed at least six people, also appears to have ended attempts to secure an Israel-Hamas ceasefire and the release of hostages ahead of the upcoming U.N.
-General Assembly session, at which the Gaza war is expected to be a primary focus.
+The Doha attack, which killed at least six people, also appears to have ended attempts to secure an Israel-Hamas ceasefire and the release of hostages before the upcoming U.N.
+General Assembly session, at which the war in Gaza is expected to be a primary focus.

-Meanwhile, foreign ministers from Arab and Islamic nations were to meet in Doha on Sunday to forge a united front about the Israeli attack ahead of a summit in Qatar on Monday that will bring together leaders from their nations for top-level talks.

-Netanyahu and Foreign Minister Gideon Saar were also set to address Monday a large bipartisan delegation of American legislators visiting Israel for meetings and political discussions.
+Meanwhile, Qatar's prime minister denounced Israel, as foreign ministers from Arab and Muslim nations met Sunday to discuss a possible unified response to the Doha attack.
+Sheikh Mohammed bin Abdulrahman Al Thani, who also serves as Qatar's foreign minister, said that Qatar remained committed to working with Egypt and the U.S. to reach a ceasefire in the Israel-Hamas war, but that the Israeli strike represented "an attack on the principle of mediation itself."

 On Sunday, at least 13 Palestinians were killed and dozens were wounded in multiple Israeli strikes across Gaza, according to local hospitals.